grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/04 Running large tests.md

 Virtual server costs
 : The AWS EC2 instances are relatively cheap.
 Even the largest instance we have used in this benchmark (m5.24xlarge) costs only $4.6 per hour.
 : Make sure you turn off the load generator servers once you are done with your testing.
 A forgotten EC2 server might cost thousands of dollars per month.
-**Tip.** It's often possible to launch "spot instances" of the same hardware for 10-20% of the cost.
+**Tip:** it's often possible to launch "spot instances" of the same hardware for 10-20% of the cost.

 </DescriptionList>